motorcycle 101 guides

 4.2 South Carolina Motorcycle License

-You are eligible to receive a South Carolina motorcycle license if you are at least 15 years old or above.
+You are eligible to receive a South Carolina motorcycle license if you have reached at least 15 years old or older.

-You will have to pay a fee of $12.50 to be issued a South Carolina motorcycle license that is valid for 4 years or less.
-Alternatively, you can pay a fee of $25 to be issued a South Carolina motorcycle license that is valid for 8 years or less.
+You will have to pay a fee of $12.50 to be printed a South Carolina motorcycle license that is valid for four years or less.
+Alternatively, you can pay a fee of $25 to be issued a South Carolina motorcycle license that is valid for eight years or less.

-Listed below are the requirements you will need to fulfill to obtain a South Carolina motorcycle endorsement.
-Depending on your age when you approach the final step, the list of criteria may differ between motorcyclists:
+Listed below are the requirements you will need to fulfill to obtain a South Carolina motorcycle endorsement:

 Requirements Applicants Ages 15 to 17 Applicants Ages 18 and Above